|

 science, etc..) which do not belong to French Universities although

 many labs are common.
-For instance, the two last French Nobel
+For instance, two of the three last French Nobel

 Prizes (Chauvin, Chemistry, 2005 and Fert, Physics, 2007) do